 For a more comprehensive list of IP writing competitions, please visit the website of Professor Michael J. Madison, University of Pittsburgh School of Law.

 The U.S. Court of Federal Claims Bar Association's Carole Bailey Scholarship provides up to $5,000 to at least one law student with a demonstrated commitment to public service.
 The scholarship is in honor of the court’s recently retired Chief Deputy Clerk of Administrative Services, Carole Bailey.
 Carole’s commitment to public service was unwavering throughout her legal and professional career, and in furtherance of our mission as a 501(c)(3) organization, the Bar Association seeks to aid law students in achieving their own accomplishments in pursuit of public service.
 For details about the scholarship, including eligibility requirements and application guidelines, click here [pdf].
 You can also visit the Bar Association’s website.
-The deadline for applications is October 31, 2012.
+The deadline for applications is generally in October each year.

 The Marcus B. Finnegan Competition, which offers a $5000 prize for the best essay in any area of intellectual property, a $2000 second prize, and a $1000 third prize, is sponsored by the law firm of Finnegan, Henderson, Farabow, Garrett & Dunner, L.L.P.
 Any J.D. or LL.M. student enrolled at GW Law during the spring semester is eligible to participate in the Finnegan Prize competition.